Spotlight: Data Quality – Dimension 1, Coverage

 Chris Ciompi: Ron, how is the amount of coverage that Clarity AI has influenced by artificial intelligence?

 Ron Potok: When we talk about coverage, we first think of reported data.
-Companies publish sustainability reports, and sustainability reports are typically in PDF documents with unstructured data, including text, pictures, and tables.
+Companies publish sustainability reports, and those reports are typically PDF documents with unstructured data, including text, pictures, and tables.
 We can leverage AI to extract information in a fast and normalized fashion from those documents.
 The second way we can impact coverage with machine learning and AI is by modeling certain metrics that not all companies report.
 We can greatly enhance coverage of certain metrics by building machine learning models that correlate things a company does with their emissions.
 For instance, we can provide CO2 estimates for a large fraction of the companies that do not report their CO2 emissions.